PROSA-Project/prosa/results/fixed_priority/README.md

 The file [rta/limited_preemptive.v](rta/limited_preemptive.v) provides an RTA based on (2) for tasks that consist of a sequence of non-preemptive segments, separated by fixed preemption points.

+### (7) FP RTA for Fully Preemptive Jobs with Computed Fixpoints

+The RTA provided in [rta/comp/fully_preemptive.v](rta/comp/fully_preemptive.v) is a refinement of (3), in which the fixpoints upon which the analysis rests are assumed to have been computed with the functions provided in [util/fixpoint.v](../../util/fixpoint.v).
+See the comment at the start of the file for further explanation.